Reading Performance of Learning Disabled Students

 Improving Student Achievement with Technology

 Clark and Mayer (2008) studied the impact of e learning as an innovative method of academic instruction.
 They argue that four main principles should be included within the curriculum to make the e-learning experience beneficial to the academic environment.
 Clark and Mayer (2008) state that students should have access to instructor feedback, software with self-directed study activities that permits for self-review, adaptive instructions which adapt based on the rate of student comprehension, and the use of simulations and games integrated within the overall learning experience.
 These authors viewed the e learning as educational activities that allow the student to be informed through the performance of computer-driven tasks.
 This delivery method of academic instruction has the ability to seduce and engage the LD student so that they become involved in and captivated by the learning process.
-Computer technology also enhances the instruction of the challenged learner in development of knowledge and skills.
+Additionally, computer technology improves instruction for students with learning disabilities in terms of knowledge and skill development.

 The integration of technology in the instruction of students with LD increases academic achievement.
-Students with dyslexia improved significantly in reading when computer remediation was introduced.
+The use of computer remediation led to a significant improvement in reading skills among dyslexic students.
 Technology integration improved scores and brought LD students into the average and normal range of achievement.
 There was great results in language and reading performance.
 Additionally, evinced increased activation in multiple brain regions because of use of technology was recorded.

 Specific Learning Disabilities